AppleFest

 Apples, of course, are the stars of the day.
 Always a favorite, this festival combines the beauty of autumn with crafts, live music and friends.
 Held early in October, AppleFest has been celebrating beautiful crafts, great music and wonderful food for years.
 Sponsored by the Nobleboro Historical Society, the festival has something for everyone.

 It is one of those laid-back and family friendly events that remind folks of the timelessness of such gatherings.
-High tech has no place there, and not a cell phone is in sight.
-That alone makes the day a refreshing change for visitors.

 Highlighting the festivities is live bluegrass music for toe tapping, listenin' and dancing.
 Apples from Beth's Farm.
 Kieve-Wavus activities for kids include face painting and games, the NCS eighth grade class has a food table, along with tables for local businesses and nonprofits.